liushuyu6666/BACKEND.Saturn/README.md

 2. listReviewUnderDish:
    - get shopId and dishId
    - don't need to check token
-3. listReviewUnderUser: token
-   - verify token to confirm that the role=customer
-   - get the username to list all reviews including shopname and dishname.

 #### Order:
 1. createOrder: token
    - verify token to confirm that the role=customer
    - create
+   - notice: can't make sure that the shopId and dishId are existed or valid, need to check when use.
-2. listOrder: token
+2. listOrderDetail: token
    - verify token to confirm that the role=customer
-   - get username
-   - list all order under this username
+   - list Order under this customer